LCC-CIT/CS296N-CourseMaterials/Labs/Lab02-Authentication/Lab2Instructions-authentication.md

 ### Production Version

-1. In the "online text" for the Moodle assignment:
+In the "online text" for the Moodle assignment:
-    - Report of what you did in part 1.
+- Report what you did in part 1.
 - Paste a link to your GitHub repository and branch for part 2.
-    - Paste a link to your web site running on Azure
+- Paste a link to your web site running on Azure.